-Now that I’ve presented an argument for the need behind good quality flight testing, let’s go over a few specific techniques to gather the data needed to analyze your aircraft’s performance.
+In Part 1 I presented an argument for the need behind good quality flight testing, so now I'll offer a few specific techniques to gather the data needed to analyze your aircraft’s performance.
 Testing will fall into 3 main areas:

 Aircraft behavior in normal, expected situations, like level and turning stalls, incipient spins and recovery.